 Mirage and Horizon each come with upgraded features for even more cooling, like breathable aerated latex foam and cooling gel foam for temperature control.
 At just $1,499 for a queen size, Horizon comes with a 365-night sleep trial and 15-year warranty, plus a free bedding bundle with your purchase.

-If sleep position is important to you, the Douglas Adjustable Bed offers an affordable and convenient way to control your body’s elevation while in bed.
+If sleep position is important to you, the Octave Adjustable Bed offers an affordable and convenient way to control your body’s elevation while in bed.
 At $1,149 for a queen-size frame, it works with any mattress that’s compatible with an adjustable bed.
 And with a 120-night sleep trial, you’ll have plenty of time to get to know it before buying.

 Our goal is to provide the information you need to find the mattress that’s right for you.
 Get started with some of our most popular mattress shopping resources: